 I have been playing guitars for over 50 years.
 I have been repairing guitar electronics in recent years since opening an electronics repair shop.
 There are many configurations for electric guitar pickups.
 Some have from one to four pickups and some are paired together or wired in various configurations.
 Typically two pickups are normal.
 A pickup is a coil of wire wrapped around a magnetic core.
 It is placed under the strings.
 Location of the pickups from the bridge going to the neck gives a unique sound.
 If placed closer to the bridge, you get a thinner higher frequency sound.
 If pickup is mounted further up toward the neck, you get a fuller sound with richer lows.
 By selecting either pickup or a combination of both, you can get a different type of sound.
 Placing a third pickup gives even more variations of sound.
 Pickups may have individual or common volume and tone controls.
 A tone control varies or reduces the higher frequencies giving a more mellow sound.
 There can be individual volume controls for each pickup.
 There may also be a switch to select either pickup or both.
-With more than two pickups a switch can select all kinds of variations in tonal sounds.
+With more than two pickups, switches can select all kinds of variations in tonal sounds.
 More variations can be made by reversing the phase of one pickup or shorting out one of the coils in a dual coil pickup.

 A "pot" is short for potentiometer or variable resistor such as a tone or volume control.
 A tone control reduces the higher frequencies going out to the guitar amplifier.
 A volume pot adjusts the amount of audio signal from the pickup to the guitar amplifier.
 The term wiper is the taper or tap that travels the distance of the resistor inside, varying the resistance between the wiper and the other two terminals of the pot and is shown as an arrow in the schematic.